May lockdown easing: what are the new restrictions?

 - Regularly use an antiviral hand sanitiser or wash your hands thoroughly with soap, especially after touching any shared surfaces.

-- Wear masks when in enclosed spaces, and also when walking through someone's home to use the toilet or when in groups of people.
+- Wear masks when in enclosed spaces or when in groups of people.

 - Wipe down any shared surfaces, including bathroom counters and garden furniture, with antiviral spray.